 Rheumatoid arthritis discomfort could be reduced with the oral administration of glucosamine hydrochloride, according to preliminary studies.

-On the other hand, researchers found no reduction in joint discomfort, swelling, or inflammation.
+On the other hand, researchers found no joint discomfort, swelling, or inflammation reduction.
 However, N-acetyl glucosamine’s effectiveness in treating osteoarthritis has yet to be shown clinically, necessitating more investigation.

 Nutrition from Ligaplex 1 helps in the maintenance of connective tissue and the reduction of inflammation.
 Chiropractors often follow this process.
 Ligaplex II increases well-being by strengthening muscles, joints, and bones.
 Some of the ingredients in the product help repair worn-out bones and tissues within the body.

-The vitamin C and manganese in Ligaplex help your bodies make collagen and help our tissues heal and grow.
-Also supported by manganese is amino acid proline, which is necessary for our collagen or cartilage just to be formed.
+The vitamin C and manganese in Ligaplex help your bodies make collagen and help tissues heal and grow.
+Also supported by manganese is the amino acid proline, which is necessary for our collagen or cartilage to be formed.

 Your connective tissue is stimulated by the PMG extracted from bovine and veal bone in Ligaplex II.
 Another reason why athletes appreciate Ligaplex I is that it includes buckwheat, a natural anti-inflammatory agent.

-Also, in order to keep our joints healthy, Ligaplex II contains carbamide, which increases tissue fluid metabolism.
+Also, to keep our joints healthy, Ligaplex II contains carbamide, which increases tissue fluid metabolism.